szymonkaliski/insides/README.md

 ### mapKV(object, [depth], callback)

-Same as `eachKV` but returns new object instead of updating existing one.
+Same as `eachKV` but returns new object instead of updating existing one, returns new object (initial one is left unchanged).

 ### reduceKV(object, [depth], callback, [initialValue])